Night Owl Food Company

-She has consulted with groups ranging from Geyser Peak Winery, Westin Hotels and Four Seasons.
-In addition, she has served on the Sonoma County Harvest Fair Board of Directors and was owner and chef of the widely acclaimed Fans Restaurant which was reviewed in the New York Times and the LA Times.
-She received 4 stars from the prestigiuos Michael Bauer in the San Francisco Chronicle and also won the Wine Spectator Award of Excellence 2 consequetive years for the wine list she compiled for therestaurant.
+She has consulted with groups ranging from Geyser Peak Winery to Westin Hotels and Four Seasons.
+In addition, she has served on the Sonoma County Harvest Fair Board of Directors and was owner and chef of the widely acclaimed Fans Restaurant which was reviewed in The New York Times and the LA Times.
+She received 4 stars from the restaurant critic Michael Bauer in The San Francisco Chronicle and also won the Wine Spectator Award of Excellence two consecutive years for the wine list she compiled for the restaurant.

 Among the dozens of wineries who have invited Barbara to create winemaker dinners and special events are Michele Schlumberger, Matanzas Creek, Chateau Montelena, Davis Bynum, Chateau Souvereign, Hanzell, RMS Shramsberg, Chateau St Jean, Quivera, Fetzer Vineyards, Joseph Swan, and Arrowood.
 She’s also catered to the palates of some of the world most powerful at the Bohemian Grove.

 She was winery chef for Associated Vintage Group as well as Mark West Estate and Vineyards where she was developing the highly innovative Full Flavor Spectrum, a new perspective on food and wine pairing.
 She traveled with the Wimbledon Wine Group across the United States to teach the Flavor Spectrum to their clients.
 International journeys include trips to Thailand and Bali where she trained the food and beverage staff at the Four Seasons Hotel and the JW Marriott to be able to match their Asian cuisine to the wines.